 The bartenders are friendly and helpful, so they can always suggest something or invent one for you as well.

-There’s no food, so you may want to eat before or after, and it can be a little pricey, but it’s a great spot with a wonderful atmosphere; cozy on a cold night.
+There’s no food, so you may want to eat before or after, and it can be a little pricey, but it’s a great spot with a wonderful atmosphere.